Aleksandr175/warships/docs/ExpeditionProcess.md

 We can't get more than we can carry.

+We can find Cards for improving warships.
+Cards don't have weight.

+We can find 1 type of card for 1 warship randomly.
+Quantity: 0-2, randomly.

 ### Storm 4% chance

 During storm, we loose 20% of each fleet detail in our Fleet.